The Stars Of 'Pose' Want A Musical Episode

-According to Variety, the stars of Ryan Murphy’s FX drama “Pose” are hoping that a musical episode is in the works for the show’s second season.
+According to Variety, the stars of Ryan Murphy’s FX drama Pose are hoping that a musical episode is in the works for the show’s second season.

-During Thursday night’s Fox TCA party in West Hollywood, “Pose” star MJ Rodriquez, who plays Blanca, met singer/songwriter Meghan Trainor for the first time and hit it off, exchanging phone numbers within minutes.
+During Thursday night’s Fox TCA party in West Hollywood, Pose star MJ Rodriquez, who plays Blanca, met singer/songwriter Meghan Trainor for the first time and hit it off, exchanging phone numbers within minutes.

 Rodriquez later informed Variety, “I just found out that we went to Berklee College of Music at the same time.
 “We know a lot of the same people,” she added.
 “She said she’s going to message me.”